google/blockly-samples/codelabs/custom_generator/custom_generator.md

 ## Generating a stack

-In this step you will learn to generate code for a stack of statement blocks by overriding `scrub_`.

 ### The scrub_ function

 The `scrub_` function is called on every block from `blockToCode`.
 It takes in three arguments: